-You will also have to account for the time it takes to get there and back, which will be approximately 40 minutes each way.
-Although it may seem like a long time to dedicate a whole day of your trip to Paris just to Versailles, I assure you that you will not want to return a second time to see everything that remains.
+You will also need to account for the time it takes to get there and back, which will be approximately 40 minutes each way.
+Although it may seem like a long time to dedicate a whole day of your trip to Paris just to Versailles, I assure you that you will want to come back a second time to see everything that remains.

-The list of wonders you will find during your trip to Versailles is very long.
-The luxury, the culture, the nature and the history hidden in the Palace and the Gardens will leave you open-mouthed.
-What can't you miss during your visit?
+The list of wonders you will find during your trip to Versailles is long.
+The luxury, culture, nature and history hidden in the Palace and the Gardens will leave you open-mouthed.
+What you can't miss during your visit?

-Undoubtedly, touring the royal apartments of the Palace of Versailles will give you an idea of the luxury and wealth enjoyed by the French court during the time of Louis XVI and Marie Antoinette, but you must also visit the Hall of Mirrors, where the Treaty of Versailles was signed, the document that ended the First World War.
+Without a doubt, touring the royal chambers of the Palace of Versailles will give you an idea of the luxury and wealth enjoyed by the French court during the time of Louis XVI and Marie Antoinette, but you must also visit the Hall of Mirrors, where the Treaty of Versailles was signed, the document that ended the First World War.